 Biking the White Pine Trail provides a simultaneous exercise in solitude and solidarity.
 The trail allows for an escape from the buzzing cars on the roadway and fosters a sense of camaraderie with every passing exerciser and dog walker.
 Home to a range of cyclists, runners, and the occasional rollerblader, the trail traces a defunct railway’s intended path through a series of small towns and communities.
-Kent County’s section, which covers 17.5 miles from Riverside Park to Cedar Springs, makes for a pleasant ride whether setting out on a full day cruise or attempting a new land speed record.
+In its entirety, the trail is 92.6 miles long and reaches from Comstock Park to Cadillac, spanning five counties.
+Kent County’s section, which covers about 18.5 miles from Riverside Park to Cedar Springs, makes for a pleasant ride whether setting out on a full day cruise or attempting a new land speed record.

 Before You Begin

 Wear a properly fitting helmet that's strapped under your chin, and make sure to obey all stop signs.
 The Comstock Park section is home to the most road crossings, but they are common throughout the entire trail.
-It can be tempting to maintain momentum, but crossing cars have no stop or yield signs.
+It can be tempting to maintain momentum, especially as the majority of the trail is covered with asphalt, but crossing cars have no stop or yield signs.
 Cyclists do not have the right of way on these crossings, and they can be especially busy around rush hour.

 Cyclists are naturally the fastest movers on the trail, so it will be a common experience to pass runners and walkers.
 When passing, always give a heads up by calling out, “Passing on your left!” or something similar.
 This gives pedestrians a quick warning to stay to the right and avoid any accidental collision.